H2CO3/Sparkling/doc/tutorial.md

 ## Numbers

-You can write integers or floats the same as in C:
+You can write integers or floats in the same manner as in C:

  * `10` (decimal integer)
  * `0x3f` (hecadecimal integer)